Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Prediction of a missing component: Methodology

-where $\tilde{\bm{X}}_\infty = \| \tilde{\bm{X}}_\infty \| \bm{\Theta}_{X,\infty}$ is the limit in distribution of $\mathcal{L}(t^{-1}p(\bm X)\,|\, \| p(\bm X)\|>t)$ as $t\to+\infty$.
-Importantly, in the right-hand side of the above display, the radial component $\| \tilde{\bm{X}}_\infty \|$ is independent of the angular components $(\bm{\Theta}_{X,\infty},\Theta_{Y,\infty})$.
-This suggests learning a prediction function for $\Theta_{Y}$ (conditional on $\|p(\bm X)\|$ being large) taking as input only the \emph{angular} component $\bm{\Theta}_X$ of the largest observations, not their radial component $\|p(\bm X)\|$.
 This strategy is embodied in the ROXANE Algorithm~\ref{algo:rox_proc}, originally proposed by \cite{huet2023regression}.
 ROXANE permits to learn a prediction function $\hat f(\bm{X}) := \hat f_\Theta(\bm{\Theta}_X)$ that depends only on the angular part $\bm{\Theta}_X$ of $\bm X$ and is asymptotically optimal in terms of mean squared error.
 In practice, ROXANE should be viewed as a meta-algorithm which may be implemented with any machine learning prediction algorithm $\mathcal{A}_{pred}$, suitable for prediction of a real-valued, continuous target.
 The algorithm $\mathcal{A}_{pred}$ is trained on the (covariate,target) pairs $(\bm{\Theta}_{X,i},\Theta_{Y,i} )$, which are obtained by applying the previously described transformations to the extreme observations $\bm Z_i\in\mathcal{D}_{ext}$.
 The uniqueness of ROXANE lies in the pre-processing and rescaling steps described above.
 In our experiments (Section~\ref{sec:results}), we present results obtained using two specific algorithms $\mathcal{A}_{pred}$, namely Ordinary Least Squares (OLS) and Random Forest (RF), although other choices for the algorithm $\mathcal{A}_{pred}$ would have been equally valid.
 It is rigorously demonstrated in~\cite{huet2023regression} that ROXANE enjoys strong statistical guarantees when implemented with a stylized example of a prediction machine learning algorithm, namely a least squares algorithm searching for a minimizer of the squared error over a class of predictors with controlled complexity, with arguments pertaining to Vapnik-Chervonenkis theory and concentration inequalities.